bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 In this field, we always start by studying sample, materials or pollutants to see what they're made of.
 That's my favourite part.
 I just like characterising things.
 Maybe that's why I like the instruments so much, they help me get to know them better.

 For my master's dissertation, I studied nanoplastics.
-I did `health risk assessments` using tests on _in vitro_ models.
-I'm also very interested in `microbial systems` and how microbes help our environment.
-Lately, I'm also learning to use `programming languages and other computational tools`.
-I often try to combine all these areas in my work to get a broader perspective of the problem.
+I `characterised and assessed ecotoxicity` using tests on _in vitro_ models.
+I'm also very interested in `microbial systems`, such as Biofilms and in learning how microbes play their part with pollutants such as micro- & nanoplastics.
+Lately, I'm also learning to use `programming languages and other computational tools` helpful in studying metagenomics of these microbial systems.
+I often try to combine at least two of these areas in my work to get a broader perspective of the problem.

 I got my **Master’s in Biotechnology** with **First Class Distinction** (CGPA 8.75/10) from [Amity University, Uttar Pradesh](https://amity.edu/).
 Right now, I'm working independently with [Dr. Boobal Rangaswamy](https://www.linkedin.com/in/boobal-rangaswamy-14a76819a/?originalSubdomain=kr).
 He was my adviser during my undergrad too.
 Together, we're focusing on projects about ecotoxicology and microbial ecology.